 About the Species

-Atlantic salmon are vulnerable to many stressors and threats, including blocked access to spawning grounds, habitat degradation caused by dams and culverts, and poor marine survival.
+Atlantic salmon are vulnerable to many stressors and threats, dams and culverts that block or impede the migratory movements between freshwater spawning and rearing habitats and the marine environment, habitat degradation, foreign fisheries, and poor marine survival.
 They are considered an indicator species or a “canary in the coal mine.”
 This means that the health of the species is directly affected by its ecosystem health.
 When a river ecosystem is clean and well-connected, its salmon population is typically healthy and robust.
 When a river ecosystem is not clean or well-connected, its salmon population will usually decline.

 Atlantic salmon in the United States were once native to almost every coastal river northeast of the Hudson River in New York.
-But commercial fishing in Atlantic salmon fisheries reduced their population size until the fisheries closed in 1948.
-Commercial and recreational fishing for wild sea run Atlantic salmon is still prohibited in the United States.
+But dams, pollution, and overfishing reduced their population size until the fisheries closed in 1948.
+Commercial and recreational fishing for wild sea-run Atlantic salmon is still prohibited in the United States.
 All Atlantic salmon in the public market is cultured and commercially grown.
-Currently, the last wild populations of U.S. Atlantic salmon are found in at least eight rivers in Maine.
-These populations comprise the Gulf of Maine distinct population segment, which is listed as endangered under the Endangered Species Act.
+Currently, the only remaining wild populations of U.S. Atlantic salmon are found in a few rivers in Maine.
+These remaining populations comprise the Gulf of Maine distinct population segment, which is listed as endangered under the Endangered Species Act.
 Some populations in southern Canada and Europe are also declining significantly, creating concern about the status of this species globally.
 In addition, the Gulf of Maine DPS is one of eight Species in the Spotlight.
 This means that NOAA Fisheries has made it a priority to focus recovery efforts on research to better understand the major threats and stabilize the Gulf of Maine DPS by improving access to quality habitat and thus, preventing its extinction.

-Worldwide, Atlantic salmon populations in single rivers range from thousands to nearly a quarter million.
+Worldwide, Atlantic salmon populations among individual rivers can range considerably.
+Atlantic salmon returns to rivers in Northern Europe can exceed nearly a quarter million in some years.
 However, some populations are small, numbering in the low hundreds or even single individuals.

-The endangered Gulf of Maine DPS has declined significantly since the late 19th century.
+The endangered Gulf of Maine DPS of Atlantic salmon has declined significantly since the late 19th century.
 Historically, dams, overfishing, and pollution led to large declines in salmon abundance.
 Because of this, the commercial Atlantic salmon fishery closed in 1948.
 Improvements in water quality and stocking from hatcheries helped rebuild populations to nearly 5,000 adults by 1985.
-But more recently, scientists have discovered marine survival and populations have significantly decreased, resulting in annual returns to the United States of generally less than 1,000 adults.
+But dams continued to block access to habitats and marine survival has decreased significantly since the late 1980s, resulting in annual returns to the United States of generally less than 1,000 adults.
 The rapid decline and dire status of the ESA-listed Gulf of Maine DPS makes it a priority for NOAA Fisheries and partners to prevent its extinction and promote its recovery.

 Typically, an Atlantic salmon returning to U.S. waters will be 4 years old, having spent 2 years in freshwater and 2 years at sea.
 These fish are called “two sea winter fish,” or 2SW, and are usually 28 to 30 inches long and 8 to 12 pounds.
 The size of adults returning to freshwater from the ocean depends on how long they lived at sea.
 Young salmon returning to freshwater after 1 year at sea (known as “grilse” or 1SW) are smaller than 2SW adults.
 Adult salmon can migrate several times to spawn—a reproductive strategy known as iteroparity—though repeat spawners are becoming increasingly rare.